NebulousLabs/Sia/Consensus.md

 #### Signatures: variable type signatures

-  Each public key will have an identifier (a 16 byte array) and a byte slice containing an encoding of the public key.
-The identifier will tell the signature verification which signing algorithm to use when verifiying a signature.
-Each signature will be a byte slice, the encoding can be determined by looking at the identifier of the corresponding public key.
+  Each public key will have an specifier (a 16 byte array) and a byte slice containing an encoding of the public key.
+The specifier will tell the signature verification which signing algorithm to use when verifiying a signature.
+Each signature will be a byte slice, the encoding can be determined by looking at the specifier of the corresponding public key.

   This method allows new signature types to be easily added to the currency in a way that does not invalidate existing outputs and keys.
 Adding a new